Home / U.S. Cranberries as Superfruit

 Here are a few benefits of U.S. Cranberries that make it the most loved superfruit around the world:

-Cranberries are often associated with treating a urinary tract infection (UTI).
-Native Americans have long used cranberries to treat bladder infections with great results.
-The proanthocyanidins of cranberries are able to create an energetic force field on the walls of the urinary tract, preventing bacteria and yeast from sticking to them, thus warding off infection.
-In addition to this, cranberry extracts have been known in reducing inflammation, burning, and control issues associated with cancer radiation which demonstrates the high affinity that cranberry proanthocyanidins have for the urinary system.
+Cranberries are often associated with preventing urinary tract infections (UTI).
+Cranberries have been used by Native Americans for their beneficial properties, especially to prevent bladder infections.
+The proanthocyanidins of cranberries prevent bacteria and yeast from sticking to the walls of the bladder, thus warding off infection.
+In addition to this, cranberry extracts have been known to reduce inflammation, burning, and control issues associated with cancer radiation.

 Candida albicans is a type of fungus that naturally occurs in the digestive tract.
 An overgrowth of candida can have symptoms such as reduced energy, high sugar cravings, brain fog, gas or bloating when allowed to grow out of control.
 This can be seen often in present days because of the increased antibiotic use, diets high in sugar, alcohol and carbohydrates, stressful lifestyles, steroids and more.
 Cranberry tannins, a bitter polyphenol that gives cranberries their unique tartness, are able to prevent candida biofilms that shield the candida to hide behind a defense system.
 Candida biofilms are known to lead to periodontal disease.
 Studies show cranberry to be effective at preventing candida biofilms, dental carry, and plaque formation.